not indexed, quotes 1 2

 1. and going back to God." --Lenny Bruce

-2. alt: "Every day people are straying away
+2. alt: "Every day people are straying away from the church

 and going back to God."